-We are only aware of two other papers exploring thermal behavior of SMT and/or CMP.
+We are only aware of two papers exploring thermal behavior of SMT and/or CMP.
 Heo et al. [8] look at a variety of ways to use redundant resources, including multiple cores, for migrating computation of a single thread to control hot spots, but find the overhead of core swapping is high.
 Donald and Martonosi [6] compare SMT and CMP and find that SMT produces more thermal stress than CMP.
-But, like many other studies comparing SMT and CMP, their analysis assumes that the cores of the CMP system are simpler and have lower bandwidth than the singlethreaded and SMT processors, while we follow the pattern of the IBM POWER4/POWER5 series and assume that all three organizations offer the same issue bandwidth per core.
-Donald and Martonosi also consider a novel mechanism to cope with hotspots, by adding "white space" into these structures in a checkerboard fashion to increase their size and hopefully spread out the heat, but found that even a very fine-grained partitioning did not achieve the desired heat spreading.
+But their analysis assumes that the cores of the CMP system are simpler and have lower bandwidth than the single-threaded and SMT processors, while we assume that all three organizations offer the same issue bandwidth per core.
+They also consider a novel mechanism to cope with hotspots, by adding "white space" into these structures in a checkerboard fashion to increase their size and hopefully spread out the heat, but found that even a very fi ne-grained partitioning did not achieve the desired heat spreading.
 We adopt a similar idea for the register file, our key hotspot, but rather than increase its size, we throttle its occupancy.
 Simulations using an improved version of HotSpot in [11] suggest that sufficiently small structures will spread heat effectively.

-3. Modeling Methodology
+3 Modeling Methodology

-3.1.
-Microarchitecture & Performance modeling
+3.1 Microarchitecture & Performance modeling

 We use Turandot/PowerTimer to model an out-of-order, superscalar processor with resource configuration similar to current generation microprocessors.
-Table 3.1 describes the configuration of our baseline processor for the singlethreaded design point (ST baseline).
-Note that, for efficient simulation of CMP systems, we currently need to use Turandot in trace-driven mode, so we cannot yet account for the impact of mis-speculated execution.
+The overall processor organization is shown in Figure 1.
+Table 3.1 describes the configuration of our baseline processor for the single-threaded design point.